MEET OUR TEAM

 Mike is as a Motion Designer for Long Story Short.
 He lends an extra graphic eye to a variety of LSS projects.

-As an Associate Producer, Belinda works in multiple arenas at Long Story Short – from research to field production to editing, she is interested in all stages of production.
+As a Producer, Belinda works in multiple arenas at Long Story Short – from research to field production to editing, she is interested in all stages of production.

 Belinda graduated from the University of Maryland, College Park with a double degree in Marketing and French.
 During her time at UMD, she directed a number of short independent films and learned firsthand about how to bring an idea from concept to screen.
 She developed a love of socially progressive media production, and realized that this was the field in which she wanted to work.